IBM/watson-discovery-analyze-data-breaches/doc/index.md

 If you replace the `{username}`, `{password}`, `{environment_id}`, and `{collection_id}` placeholders with the appropriate keys for your Discovery Service, you should see the same results as when you ran that query through the tooling.

-The [Watson Discovory BYOD][byod] demo app uses the [Node client][node-client] to connect to the Discovery Service and run queries against it.
+This journey app uses the [Node client][node-client] to connect to the Discovery Service and run queries against it.
 You can use it as a reference to help you build an application that queries your own dataset.

 ## Applying enrichments to your own data